SNAPSHOT-India stocks, bonds, rupee, swap, call at 0431 GMT

 -------------------------------------

-Benchmark five-year swap rate up 2 bps at 7.27 pct, while one-year rate falls 1 bp to 7.84 pct.
+The benchmark five-year rate up 1 basis point at 7.17 percent while the one-year rate also gains 1 basis point to 7.76 percent.

 CALL MONEY